Be a Water Warrior at The Color Run!

 Other hints n tips:

-Finish your run with a visit to the Centrum Clean up zone where we’ll help you get rid of a lot of the rainbows you’re collected along the route.
+Finish your run with a visit to the Clean-Up Zone where we’ll help you get rid of a lot of the rainbows you’re collected along the route.
 Key thing is that our powder actually doesn’t like water too much so dry brush, blow and then what little colour that is left will need less water… Nice.

 Remember – nobody in the history of The Color Run has been permanently stained pink or blue – you may have a slight legacy for a few days if you got particularly powdered up, but it just makes you more of a water warrior to let time do the cleaning and not the steamy long shower.